 Establishing a single information hub that aggregates all product details helps companies deliver innovative products faster using technology that breaks down silos separating product lines, regions, and internal and external stakeholders.
 This hub ensures a free flow of information between people, accurate data at every touchpoint, greater process visibility and more structured, efficient processes.
-Fashion companies that use collaborative tools achieve greater full-price sell through on more than 80% of their products.(1)
+Fashion companies that use collaborative tools (such as a plm for fashion) achieve greater full-price sell through on more than 80% of their products.(1)

 Replace guesswork with analytics

 The cloud is not only effective for connecting people but also data.
 Data is the fuel that propels companies forward.
 Data is projected to grow by 800 percent in the next four years.
 Inability to connect the data dots can result in losses of just under $6 million a year in wasted time, resources, duplication of efforts and missed opportunities.
 Forty-seven percent of respondents to a Vanson Bourne survey believe that disconnected data prevents their company from innovating, developing new products and getting them to market quickly.
 The variety of teams responsible for producing a collection, the diversity of data they create in an array of formats housed on different systems compounds this complexity.